 “Some insects even eat knotweed”

-A good translator might retain the literal translation of a proverb in certain cases, or adapt/replace it if the literal translation is obscure.
+Good translator handle idioms and proverbs with care.
 A case in point is the title of Junichiro Tanizaki’s 1929 novel 蓼喰う虫 (tade kuu mushi), translated as ‘Some Prefer Nettles’ by noted post-war scholar Edward Seidensticker.

 The Japanese title is a shortened version of the proverb 蓼食う虫も好き好き(tade kuu mushi sukizuki) meaning ‘each to their own’.
 Literally though, it means ‘some insects even eat knotweed’.
 Knotweed the plant is also known as jointweed, smartweed, water pepper and a variety of other folk names that Seidensticker knew would all be alien to most English readers (except to keen gardeners, who these days know about invasive Japanese knotweed only too well!)